The Society in Dedham for Apprehending Horse Thieves: 1906 Scarry's Stable theft

+Four years later, in December 1910, Joseph Agel of Boston brought a short, chunky, nervous horse that was blind in one eye to the Scarry Stable.
+Scarry's widow claimed that the horse was the same that had been stolen in 1906 and both sides called the police.
+The matter was later settled in a Dedham courtroom.

 Proposed switch to automobiles

 By 1915, it was said that "without doubt" the organization's existence scared away potential horse thieves, as evidenced by the decreasing number of thefts of horses and increasing number of automobile thefts.
 President George F. Joyce proposed changing the purpose of the organization to those who steal automobiles and auto parts.
-In 1921 and 1924, the Society was still debating whether to turn its attention to car thieves.
+In 1921 and 1924 the Society was still debating whether to turn its attention to car thieves.
 In 1925 no horses were stolen, but a cow was recovered.

 In 1932, it was proposed that a Society in Dedham for Apprehending Hit-and-Run Drivers would be a good successor organization.
 It was also predicted that by 2032, when human flight would be common, that there would be a Society for Apprehending Reckless Aviators over Dedham.
 A newspaper in West Virginia once suggested that the Society not only turn its attention to catching auto thieves, but anarchists as well.